 Pultrusion Process

 The Pultrusion Process is used to create composite materials consisting of a reinforcing material encased in a synthetic resin.
-Pultruded sections are being used to replace metals in many applications because composites are light, strong, non-corroding and need little maintenance.
+Pultruded sections are used to replace metals in many applications because composites are light, strong, non-corroding and need little maintenance.

 Applications